Goldman Sachs expects SpaceX's AI revenue to surge 100-fold by 2030, FT reports

 June 4 : Goldman Sachs expects revenue from SpaceX's AI division to surge to $322 billion by 2030, up from $3.2 billion in 2025, according to the Wall Street bank's forecasts shared with a potential investor, the Financial Times reported on Thursday.

-The investment bank estimates SpaceX's total revenue to reach $474 billion in 2030 from $18.7 billion last year, the report added.
+The investment bank has estimated SpaceX's total revenue to reach $474 billion in 2030 from $18.7 billion last year, the report added.

 Goldman Sachs did not immediately respond to a Reuters request for comment.
 Reuters could not independently confirm the report.